-In the collection tool, for each course, the field 'copy forms required' must be set to 'Yes'.
+In the collection tool, for each course, the field 'copy forms required' must be set to 'Yes' in the 'Application information' section and the faculty code added.

-6.6 Extra choices in web-link, odbc-link and xml-link
+6.6 Extra choices in web-link,

+odbc-link and xml-link

 An Extra choice is always transmitted as Choice 7; whether or not it is the first Extra choice made by the applicant.
 We hold a complete history of all Extra choices and outcomes.